MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 We aim at creating a design process that is lightweight, captures reviews and specific snapshots in time, is open, while providing a clear benefit to engineers.
 Let's break down these aspects.

-A design review process needs to empower engineers to focus on the task at hands.
+A design review process needs to empower engineers to focus on the task at hand.
 It helps to talk about goals, how they fit into the product roadmap, and outline solutions.
 An engineer can present different solutions, and it's expected that new alternatives come up while working on a design.
 Explaining trade-offs helps to motivate a specific solution.